Kath wrote to me this week, asking about the mesh / string bags, that citrus fruit or onions come in.

 After weighing up the options, Sheena came to this conclusion: “Unfortunately I think most of the reuse options have their own environmental issues – birds get caught in feeders and microfibers come off scrubbers.
 I avoid them but if I end up with one by accident I think the bin is the safest place for them.
 We need to campaign to stop production!”

-My daughter buys body scrubbers for the shower, so I think Gemma might be onto something with her suggestion: “I’ve seen people make body scrubbers from these.
+My daughter buys body scrubbers for the shower, and Gemma suggests: “I’ve seen people make body scrubbers from these.
 Although in his comment, Christopher agrees with Sheena that these products are hazardous to the environment and should not be reused.

 Have you burned your saucepan again?
 Rather than using these on your own skin in the shower, Lyn and Claire recommend using them as pan scrubbers.
-I think this is a fantastic idea and saves us buying a new product!
+However, Christine comments that they should not be used for these purposes as they release microplastics into our water table.

 Artists can turn all sorts of trash into treasure and Diane says “I’ve used them for all sorts of art projects.”
 Annette agrees; she says “They’re great for adding texture to collage acrylics.”